jasonsahl/wgfast/README.md

 Curate:
   Curate genomes

-  --unknowns UNKNOWNS [UNKNOWNS ...], -n UNKNOWNS [UNKNOWNS ...]
+  --curate_only         Run only the curate step (default: False) --unknowns UNKNOWNS [UNKNOWNS ...], -n UNKNOWNS [UNKNOWNS ...]
                         Maximum number of unknown bases (not A, T, C, G) for curation.
 If more than one value is passed, the list